fw-dev/useful_dashboard_info/README.md

     $ /usr/local/filewave/python/bin/supervisorctl update

 ## Validating

+> Note: it can take a few seconds (60 or so) for the metrics to be collected by prometheus and made available.

 When you view the list of dashboards available in Grafana, you'll see 3 new ones - each with a 'patching' tag, as shown below:

 ![New dashboards and panels injected into an installation](https://raw.githubusercontent.com/johncclayton/useful_dashboard_info/master/images/new-dashboards.png)